 4. Seph Crafts ($2.4K/year)

-Sephora Thelismon (from Cameron, NC, USA) started Seph Crafts almost 3 years ago.
+Sephora Thelismon (from Cameron, NC, USA) started Seph Crafts about 3 years ago.

 My name is Sephora.
 I am the owner of Seph Crafts.
 I started my company as a hobby about two years ago and have since transitioned to a full-time business owner during the pandemic.